gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 Documentation [here](https://cloud.google.com/run/docs/configuring/vpc-direct-vpc#direct-vpc-service).

-Looks like we need to add the following to our deploy commands:
+Looks like we need to add the following to our deployment commands:

 ```text
 --network=NETWORK